In-home Interviewing

 In-home Interviewing- A Quantitative Methodology

-In-home interviews are comprehensive sessions which combine observation and interviews to generate deep contextual understanding.
-While in-home, we strive to blend in with the setting to observe, listen, probe and use the environment as a stimulus for the conversation to uncover those elusive insights that help optimize a brand and engage consumers.
+In-home interviews are comprehensive sessions which combine observation and face-to-face interviews to generate a deep contextual understanding.
+While in-home, we strive to blend in with the setting to observe, listen, probe and use the environment as a stimulus for the conversation to uncover those elusive insights that help optimise a brand and engage consumers.
 Home-based interviews generally last from 1-3 hours, depending on research aims and objectives.

-In-home interviewing can be used as either a qualitative methodology or quantitative, the difference between the two types of research are:
+In-home interviewing can be used as either a qualitative methodology or quantitative research methodology; the difference between the two types of research is:

 • A questionnaire will be used to help structure the interview